oasci/pitt-biosc1540-2024f/biosc1540/syllabus/philosophy.md

 Embarking on a journey in computational biology is most effectively achieved by actively participating in a research lab at [Pitt](https://www.pitt.edu/).
 This hands-on experience enriches your understanding and provides a practical immersion; computational biology research is becoming an expectation to remain competitive in today's job market.
 The modules in this course integrate seamlessly with this approach, offering direct links to labs that leverage tools relevant to the specific content covered.
-You are encouraged to contact these labs to see if they have paid or for-credit research positions available.
+You should contact these labs to see if they have paid or for-credit research positions available.

 ## Single source of truth